IGVF-DACC/igvf-catalog/docs/collection_node_edge_nomenclature.md

-# Naming of Catalog Node/Edge Collections and API functions
+# Naming of Catalog Node/Edge Collections and API functions (should api functions be separate?)

-Generally collections are named using underscores (snake_case) and API functions with dashes (according to Search Engine Optimization).
+Node and edge collections are named using underscores (and API functions are named using dashes in accordance with Search Engine Optimization).

 ## Node Collections: